Life? Pitch blackness. A labyrinth, spark-less,

 To make friends from foes, to make sons from slaves;

-Once raised in power for our justification.
+Once-for-all raised for our justification.

-Silenced the accuser’s feverish diatribe;
+Silenced the Accuser’s feverish diatribe;

 He lives!
 He speaks!
 Let proud hearts be baffled,